gammapy/gammapy-meetings/dev-meetings/2025/2025-08-08/README.md

 -----
 KF: What is analysis 2?
 QR: It is the "Low-level API"-tutorial.
-KF: IF we leave high-level interface, we should also leave low-level interface and come back for 2.1.
+KF: If we leave high-level interface, we should also leave low-level interface and come back for 2.1.
-QR: Do it after v2.0, Maybe we could add a link at the end, showing other tutorials that use HESS-data, would be a way to show, how to do the full analysis, I will leave a comment in the issue.
+QR: Do it after v2.0, Maybe we could add a link at the end, showing other tutorials that use HESS-data, would be a way to show, how to do the full analysis.
+QR writes comment in issue.

 #5775 "Add conditions for multiple selections in DataStore.obs_table"
 -----